mwiru/site-tracker/README.md

 ```

 ## Contribute
-Would you like to make **WeConnect** a better platform?
+Would you like to make **Site-Tracker** a better platform?
 See CONTRIBUTING.md for the steps to contribute.